-To evaluate the effects of pumping groundwater on canal leakage and regional groundwater flow, the U.S. Geological Survey developed and calibrated a coupled surface-water/groundwater model of the urban areas of Miami-Dade County.
-The development of this model is an important component to understanding the effects of sea level rise on both the risks of flooding and saltwater intrusion.
-The model is designed to simulate surface-water stage (water levels) and discharge (water releases) in the managed canal system and dynamic canal leakage to the Biscayne Aquifer, in addition to seepage to the canal from the aquifer.
-The model was developed using the U.S. Geological Survey's MODFLOW-NWT.
+To evaluate the effects of pumping groundwater on canal leakage and regional groundwater flow, the U.S. Geological Survey developed and calibrated a coupled surface-water/groundwater model of the urban areas of Miami-Dade County.36 The development of this model is an important component to understanding the effects of sea level rise on both the risks of flooding and saltwater intrusion.
+The model is designed to simulate surface-water stage (water levels) and discharge (water releases) in the managed canal system and dynamic canal leakage to the Biscayne Aguifer, in addition to seepage to the canal from the aguifer.
+The model was developed using the U.S. Geological Survey's MODFLOW-NWT.37

-&lt;sup>35 Additional information on saltwater intrusion is available from the USGS at http://water.usgs.gov/ogw/gwrp/saltwater/salt.html Hughes, Joseph D., and White, Jeremy T., 2014, Hydrologic conditions in urban Miami-Dade County, Florida, and the effect of groundwater pumpage and increased sea level on canal leakage and regional groundwater flow: Scientific Investigations Report.
+35 Additional information on saltwater intrusion is available from the USGS at http://water.usqs.gov/ogw/qwrp/saltwater/salt.html 36 Hughes, Joseph D., and White, Jeremy T., 2014, Hydrologic conditions in urban Miami-Dade County, Florida, and the effect of groundwater pumpage and increased sea level on canal leakage and regional groundwater flow: Scientific Investigations Report.

 The model represents the complexities of the Figure 28: Increased sea-level and groundwater interconnected surface-water and groundwater pumpage conditions systems that affect how the systems respond to pumping groundwater, sea-level rise, and other hydrologic stresses.
 The model also quantifies the relative effects of pumping groundwater and sea level rise on the surface-water and groundwater systems.
-Supporting data and other information is available at the U.S. Geological Survey's publication library.
+Supporting data and other information is available at the U.S. Geological Survey's publication library.38

 The study found that analytical and simulated water budgets for the study period (1996-2010) indicated that, on average, more of the water discharging through the salinity control structures is derived from draining of the Biscayne Aquifer within the urban parts of the study area that from controlled releases upstream.
 The position of the freshwater-seawater interface at the base of the Biscayne Aquifer did not change notably during the simulation period (1996-2010).
-This is consistent with the similar positions of the interface in 1984, 1995, and 2011, under similar hydrologic and groundwater pumping conditions.
-Landward movement of the freshwater-seawater interface above the base of the Aquifer is more prone to occur during relatively dry years.
+This is consistent with the similar positions of the interface in 1984, 1995, and 2011, under similar hydrologic groundwater and pumping conditions.
+Landward movement of freshwater-seawater interface above the base of the Aquifer is more prone to occur during relatively dry years.

-The model was used to evaluate the effect of increased groundwater pumpage and (or) increased sea level on canal leakage, regional groundwater flow, and the position of the freshwater-seawater interface (Figure 28).
-Permitted aroundwater pumping rates were used for Miami-Dade County Water and Sewer Source: U.S. Geological Survey, 2011 Department groundwater pumping wells in the base-case future scenario.
+The model was used to evaluate the effect of increased groundwater pumpage and (or) increased sea level on canal leakage, regional groundwater flow, and the position of the freshwater-seawater interface (Figure Permitted groundwater pumping rates were used for Miami-Dade County Water and Sewer Source: U.S. Geological Survey, 2011 Department groundwater pumping wells in the base-case future scenario.
 These rates generally exceeded historical groundwater pumping rates.
 The results suggest seawater (saltwater) intrusion may occur at the Miami-Springs well field if the Miami Springs, Hialeah, and Preston well fields are operated using current permitted groundwater pumping rates in the base-case and increased pumping scenarios.
-Simulations also show that, in general, the canal system limits the adverse effects of proposed increased groundwater pumping rates increase, the canal system as simulated provides more recharge to the Aquifer, limiting groundwater-level declines and saltwater intrusion that might otherwise occur without additional recharge.
+Simulations also show that, in general, the canal system limits the adverse effects of proposed increased groundwater pumping on water-level changes and saltwater intrusion.
+In other words, when groundwater pumping rates increase, the canal system as simulated provides more recharge to the Aquifer, limiting groundwater-level declines and saltwater intrusion that might otherwise occur without additional recharge.
 Proposed increases in groundwater pumping do not have a notable effect on movement of the freshwater-seawater interface.
-Increased groundwater pumpage; however, most of the additional groundwater extracted from pumping wells was supplied by changes in canal seepage and leakage in urban areas of the model.
+Increased groundwater pumpage augmented lateral groundwater inflow into basins subject to additional groundwater pumpage; however, most of the additional groundwater extracted from pumping wells was supplied by changes in canal seepage and leakage in urban areas of the model.